A Must Read For School Teachers

 School butterfly gardens have exploded in popularity over the past decade.
 Some of them have had great success, while others are missing out on the butterfly garden party.

-There are a lot of basic guides floating around the internet, but most of them don’t stop to consider important questions that could change the entire plan of your school butterfly garden.
-I recently came across an article by ‘Tom Terrific’ I think could benefit all teachers and students before digging in to their first pile of dirt!
+There are a lot of basic guides floating around the internet, but most of them don’t stop to consider important questions that could change the entire direction of your school butterfly garden plan.

-The following is a summary review of Tom Terrific’s article about school butterfly gardens:
+The following is a summary review of Tom Terrific’s article about starting a school butterfly garden:

 (new additions to the list are in green)